March 4, 2014

 In addition to pre-contract drafting considerations, another critical issue is whether or not the parties have begun to perform under the contract.
 Some key items to consider are:

 The analysis here can begin to become more complex and this is why understanding the facts of your particular case are critical to understanding the legal rights of the parties.
-When working with a Virginia Contract Lawyer it is helpful to provide them with any and all facts that are relevant to understanding what the parties have done under the contract.
-If you have questions regarding the enforceability of a contract in Virginia, it is strongly advised that you do not wait to contact legal counsel.
+When working with a Virginia Contract Lawyer, it is helpful to provide them with any and all facts that are relevant to understanding what the parties have done under the contract.